This Week In Livable Streets

 5:24 PM PDT on June 1, 2026

-Election Day! plus Metro meetings, and more.
+Election Day, Westside bus lanes, Metro meetings, and more.

 - Tuesday 6/2 – It’s Election Day.
 Many transit operators offer free fares.

-- Find Election Tips at Daily News, LAist, L.A.
+- Find election tips at Daily News, LAist, L.A.
 Taco, Public Press, Boyle Heights Beat, NBC4, and elsewhere

-- SBLA Has No Endorsements This Time, Consider Endorsements from: Adam Conover’s Progressive Voter Guide, Daily News, Democratic Party, L.A.
+- SBLA has no endorsements this time, consider endorsements from: Adam Conover’s Progressive Voter Guide, Daily News, Democratic Party, L.A.
 County Federation of Labor, L.A.
 Forward, L.A.
 Sentinel, Republican Party, Streets for All, and elsewhere

 - Wednesday 6/3 – Metro oversight committees meet at 10 a.m. and 1 p.m.
 Find details and staff reports at Metro meeting page.